What Does Herpes Look Like on a Man: 2026 Guide

 Key Takeaways

-• Herpes appears as small, fluid-filled blisters that can cluster on genital areas
+• Herpes appears as small, fluid-filled blisters that can cluster on the penis, scrotum, inner thighs, or other genital areas.

-• Symptoms vary between first and recurring outbreaks
+• Symptoms vary between a first outbreak and recurring outbreaks, with the initial episode typically being the most severe.

-• Antiviral medications can help manage cold sores and genital herpes
+• Antiviral medications can help manage both cold sores and genital herpes by reducing the frequency and duration of outbreaks.

 Herpes simplex virus (HSV) comes in two primary types: HSV-1 and HSV-2.
 Both can cause similar symptoms, though they typically affect different body areas.
 HSV-1 traditionally causes oral herpes, while HSV-2 is more associated with genital herpes.
 However, either virus can infect both regions through different transmission methods.